Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 Rupture — or, in other words, conflict, disagreement or misses — is absolutely bound to happen in relationship.

 Most likely every day.
-By understanding this, we can possibly have more realistic expectations about the challenges of being in a relationship and avoid making up stories like “we’re not meant to be together!” when conflict occurs.
+By understanding this, we can possibly have more realistic expectations about the challenges of being in a relationship.
+And avoid making up stories like “we’re not meant to be together!” when conflict occurs.

 It’s going to happen.
 Period.